christy0209/MLDL/README.md

 About Notebooks
-The git consist of Machine Learning Algorithm sample programs including Supervised and Unsupervised learning such as \n 1.Linear Regression
+The git consist of Machine Learning Algorithm sample programs including Supervised and Unsupervised learning such as 1.Linear Regression
   2.Random Forest Regression
   3.Random Forest Classification